Giuseppe Naldi: Last years

 In that year he was engaged in Paris, where he made his debut in Così fan tutte alongside Manuel Garcia; but his powers were much faded.
 He returned to London in that, his last, season.
-In 1821, in Paris, he met an untimely death, in Garcia's apartments, by the bursting of a newly-invented pressure-cooker, a trial of which he had been invited to witness.
+He died in Paris in 1821, in Garcia's apartments, when a newly-invented pressure cooker exploded, a trial of which he had been invited to witness.